CartoDB/cartodb/README.md

 ```

-For local development, all connections must be performed using method "trust" inside config file `pg_hba.conf`.
+Currently there is an error with credential-based connections for development, and all connections must be performed using method "trust" inside config file `pg_hba.conf`.

 ```bash
 /etc/postgresql/9.1/main$ sudo vim pg_hba.conf